EV vs ICE Maintenance Costs: What Fleets Save in 2026

 What Still Needs Maintenance on an EV

-Despite their lower overall maintenance burden, EVs are not maintenance-free.
-EV owners and fleet operators still need to budget for:
+Despite lower overall maintenance burden, EVs are not maintenance-free.
+Fleet operators still need to budget for:

-While regenerative braking reduces wear on brake pads and rotors, hydraulic systems still need inspection.
-Brake fluid can degrade with heat and moisture over time, and calipers and ABS modules require routine checks as part of a scheduled maintenance program.
+Brake fluid.
+While regenerative braking reduces wear on brake pads and rotors, you still need to replace brake fluid periodically.
+Brake fluid degrades with heat and moisture, and calipers and ABS modules require routine inspection as part of a scheduled maintenance program.

+Thermal management and cooling systems.
 Modern EVs use liquid cooling loops to maintain optimal battery temperature.
-These systems include radiators, coolant pumps, heater cores, and thermal valves.
-Inspect coolant levels and monitor pump performance using EV telematics.
-In extreme temperatures, cooling system health directly affects battery life and electrical system reliability.
+Inspect coolant levels and monitor pump performance using telematics.
+In Canadian winters, cooling system health directly affects battery life and electrical system reliability.

-EVs rely on electric heating and cooling systems.
-Cabin filters, windshield wipers, and windshield washer fluid all require regular maintenance on the same schedule as gas cars.
-Ensure proper filter maintenance for air quality and inspect the electric compressor system in high-usage vehicles.
+Cabin filters and wipers.
+Cabin air filters, air filters in HVAC systems, windshield wipers, and wiper fluid all require regular maintenance on the same schedule as gas cars.

-These components are shared with gas powered vehicles and subject to the same wear patterns, particularly for fleets operating in Canadian winters or on rough terrain.
+Chassis and suspension.
+These components are subject to the same wear patterns as gas powered vehicles, particularly for fleets operating on rough terrain.

 Tips for Reducing Fleet Maintenance Costs After Switching to EVs

-EVs come with unique diagnostic systems, high voltage batteries, and specialized components that require targeted training.
-Natural Resources Canada (NRCan) offers a national EV technician training platform developed with industry associations and technical colleges, covering diagnostics, safety protocols, and high-voltage component servicing.
+Upskill your workforce.
+EVs require different diagnostics than gas powered vehicles.
+Natural Resources Canada (NRCan) offers a national EV technician training platform covering safety protocols and high-voltage component servicing.

-EVs require less frequent service but different types of inspections.
-Shift focus from gas engines diagnostics to electrical system health, battery system checks, and thermal management.
-Schedule fewer but more targeted checkups following the owner's manual and OEM recommendations.
-Use telematics to monitor battery health, regenerative braking system performance, and cooling system status in real time.
+Adapt your maintenance schedules.
+Shift focus from engine diagnostics to electrical system health, battery health checks, and thermal management.
+Use telematics to track energy efficiency, battery health, regenerative braking performance, and cooling system status in real time, reducing reactive repairs and helping drivers maintain consistent performance standards.

-EVs bring new complexity in warranties, telematics, charger maintenance, and OEM servicing schedules.
-Leasing with an EV-focused partner like 7Gen means 24/7 support and remote diagnostics, embedded service, maintenance, and repair tracking in every lease, and preventative maintenance included in select regions.
+Work with a specialized electrification partner.
+Leasing with an EV-focused partner like 7Gen means 24/7 support and remote diagnostics, service, maintenance, and repair tracking embedded in every lease, and preventative maintenance included in select regions.
 For more on the financial case, see The TCO Reality: Why the Sticker Price of EV Fleets Is Deceiving and EV Fleet Management Best Practices.

 EV vs Gas Fleet Maintenance Costs: Key Takeaways